Nelson Mass

 The Missa in angustiis (Mass for troubled times), commonly known as the Nelson Mass (Hob.
 XXII/11), is a mass setting by the Austrian composer Joseph Haydn.
-It is one of the six masses written near the end of his life that are seen as a culmination of Haydn's composition of liturgical music.
+It is one of the six masses written near the end of his career that are seen as a culmination of Haydn's composition of liturgical music.

 Background

 Haydn's chief biographer, H. C. Robbins Landon, has written that this mass "is arguably Haydn's greatest single composition".
 Written in 1798, it is one of the six late masses by Haydn for the Esterhazy family composed after taking a short hiatus, during which elaborate church music was inhibited by the Josephinian reforms of the 1780s.
 The late sacred works of Haydn are regarded as masterworks, influenced by the experience of his London symphonies.
 They highlight the soloists and chorus while allowing the orchestra to play a prominent role.
 Owing to the political and financial instability of this period in European history, Haydn's patron Nikolaus II dismissed the Feldharmonie, or wind band octet, shortly before Haydn wrote the Missa in angustiis for the Princess's name day.
 Haydn, therefore, was left with a "dark" orchestra composed of strings, trumpets, timpani, and organ.
 Later editors and arrangers added what they perceived to be missing woodwind parts, but the original scoring has again become the accepted choice for modern performances.

-Though Haydn's reputation was at its peak in 1798, when he wrote this mass, his world was in turmoil.
+Though Haydn's reputation was at its peak in 1798 when he wrote this mass, his world was in turmoil.
 French forces under Napoleon had won four major battles against the Austrian army in less than a year.
 The previous year, in early 1797, French armies had crossed the Alps and threatened Vienna itself.
 In May 1798, Napoleon led an expeditionary force which invaded Egypt with the stated aims of securing French commercial interests in the Middle East, cutting off British trade routes to the East Indies and establishing a scientific presence in Egypt.